harish0507/Simple-Screenshot-Chrome-Extension/README.md

 # Simple-Screenshot-Chrome-Extension
-A simple chrome extension (unpacked extension) that takes screenshot and annotate of web page
+A simple chrome extension (unpacked extension) that takes screenshot and annotate the web page

 ### How To Setup
 - Download the project